Python development environment setup.

 pip install virtualenvwrapper

 To be able to use functions of virtualenvwrapper we need to execute virtualenvwrapper.sh or virtualenvwrapper_lazy.sh first.
-So I add this: Then setup environment variables.
+So I add this to shell.
 In zsh it will be in ~/.zshrc

 # Run `pip uninstall virtualenvwrapper` to find out real location of virtualenvwrapper